What you need to do to import live fish, molluscs and crustaceans for aquaculture and ornamental purposes.

 - Northern Ireland

-Health certificates for imports from outside the EU
+Health certificates and notification for imports from outside the EU

-Health certificates are examined by Animal Health and Veterinary Laboratories Agency (AHVLA) at a border inspection post.
+Consignments and health certificates are checked by the Animal and Plant Health Agency (APHA) at a border control post.
 You may need to pay for this service.

 Problems with documentation